codophilic/LearnDocker/Docker.md

 - Once that application is dockerized to provide that environment variable name use command `docker run -e ENVIRONMENT_VARIABLE_NAME=VALUE imagename`.
 (26,27)

 - Inspect environment variable: Find all the environment variables of a running container using command `docker inspect CONTAINER_ID` which will have Config parameters which list all environment variables.
 (28)

+## Docker Architecture

+- Docker uses a client-server architecture.
+The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
+The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
+The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
+Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers.

+The Docker daemon
+The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+A daemon can also communicate with other daemons to manage Docker services.

+The Docker client
+The Docker client (docker) is the primary way that many Docker users interact with Docker.
+When you use commands such as docker run, the client sends these commands to dockerd, which carries them out.
+The docker command uses the Docker API.
+The Docker client can communicate with more than one daemon.

+Docker registries
+A Docker registry stores Docker images.
+Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+You can even run your own private registry.

+When you use the docker pull or docker run commands, the required images are pulled from your configured registry.
+When you use the docker push command, your image is pushed to your configured registry.

+Docker objects
+When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.

 ## Docker Images